-COPA task consists of 1000 causal reasoning questions, divided into development question set and test question set of 500 each.
+COPA task consists of 1000 commonsense causal reasoning questions, divided into development question set and test question set of 500 each.
 The incorrect alternative was purposely set semantically close to the premise, which makes this task more difficult for purely associative methods.
 In this experiment, our parameter $\lambda$ was trained on the development set.
 All the reported results are on test set.

-To show the usefulness of our causality metric, denoted as CS, we compare the end-to-end results on COPA with the best known PMI statistics on the web corpus.
+To show the usefulness of our causal strength metric, denoted as CS, we compare the end-to-end results on COPA with the best known PMI statistics on the web corpus.
 To solve COPA question with PMI, we pair the terms from premise and alternative and choose the alternative with a higher PMI.

-We trained our $CS{\lambda}$ metric on the development split of COPA for different data sources (i.e. web corpus and CausalNet).
+We trained our $CS{\lambda}$ metric on the development set of COPA for different data sources (i.e., web corpus and CausalNet).
 That means we compute CS based on lexico co-occurrences from web corpus, while computing CSbased on causality co-occurrences from CausalNet.
-During the training period, $CS{\lambda=0.9}$ and $CS{\lambda=1.0}$ achieve the same best results using CausalNet while $CS{\lambda=0.5}$ performs the best using the web corpus on the development split.
+During the training period, $CS{\lambda=0.9}$ and $CS{\lambda=1.0}$ achieve the same best results using CausalNet while $CS{\lambda=0.5}$ performs the best using the web corpus on the development set.
 Then we show the performance of these trained CS metrics on test split of COPA.
-Table 3 shows that at $CS{\lambda=0.5}$ on web data (64.8%) outperforms PMI with any window sizes.
-Table 3 also compares $CS{\lambda=1.0}$ on CausalNet with several other approaches.
+Table 3 shows that $CS{\lambda=0.5}$ on web data (64.8%) outperforms PMI with any window sizes.
+Table 3 also compares $CS{\lambda=1,0}$ on CausalNet with several other approaches.
 PMI Gutenberg (Roemmele, Bejan, and Gordon 2011) uses PMI statistic calculated from Project Gutenberg (16GB of English-language text).
 UTDHLT (Goodwin et al. 2012) is the result of SemEval-2012 Task 7 systems.
-They proposes two approaches.
+They propose two approaches.
 The first one uses PMI over bigrams from LDC Gigaword corpus (8.4 million documents) as a feature.
-The second one treats the task as a classification problem and combine the features used in the first approach with some additional features to train an SVM model.
+The second one treats the task as a classification problem and combines the features used in the first approach with some additional features to train an SVM model.
 The ConceptNet approach was our own baseline to illustrate the power of human curated knowledge.
-Here we fuzzy match the events or concepts from ConceptNet in COPA sentences, and then compute the causal strength between two COPA sentences by the scores(e.g.votes) associate with causal relations in ConceptNet.
+Here we fuzzy match the events or concepts from ConceptNet in COPA sentences, and then compute the causal strength between two COPA sentences by the scores (e.g.votes) associated with causal relations in ConceptNet.
 23 out of 500 questions on COPA test split are matched by ConceptNet, and 18 of them are correctly answered, by computing the causality strength between two COPA sentences from the votes associate with causal relations in ConceptNet.
 We just randomly select an answer for mismatched questions.
-The last PMI method (Gordon, Bejan, and Sagae 2011), which was also the state-of-the-art previously (65.4%), uses a large corpus of personal stories (37GB of text) with a window of
+The last PMI method (Gordon, Bejan, and Sagae 2011), which was also the state-of-the-art previously (65.4%), uses a large corpus of personal stories (37GB of text) with a window of 25.
+All competing systems were assessed based on their accuracy on the 500 questions in the COPA test split (Gordon, Kozareva, and Roemmele 2012).
+Results show that our new metric $CS{\lambda=0.9/1.0}$ , when used together with the automatically harvested CausalNet achieves significantly better accuracy on the COPA task.